oey192/NameRetriever/README.md

 showStatus:<br/>
 When true, the online or offline status of a plyaer is displayed along with their real- and nick-names

+getOfflineAlways:<br/>
+When true, the plugin searches through offline players even when it finds online players that match the parameter in the /realname and /realnick commands

 cmdRegex1:<br/>
 the regular expression for matching all commands that should have their first argument replaced by the "realname" of that argument